 Common Log Output location

-If wishing to have a common log output location on network share for both Primary and Secondary schedulers please see this solution's article.
+To have a common log output location on network share for both Primary and Secondary schedulers please see this article's solution.

 Note: After configuring the Common Log Output location, ensure that the default log location exists on both Primary and Secondary schedulers.